bagder/http3-explained/en/why-h2.md

 techniques used with HTTP/2 may actually even reduce the number of connections much more than so.

-With HTTP/2, the HTTP head of line blocking problem was "fixed".
-The problem that clients had to wait for the request before in the line to finish before the next one could go out.
+HTTP/2 fixed the HTTP head of line blocking problem, where clients had to wait for the first request in line to finish before the next one could go out.

 ![http2 man](../images/h2-man.jpg)